top of page

 • pumpkin seeds

-Combining protein with fiber-rich carbohydrates and healthy fats can help stabilize blood sugar and support sustained energy.
+Combining protein with fibre-rich carbohydrates and healthy fats can help stabilize blood sugar and support sustained energy.

 Protein and Perimenopause Weight Gain